Rhythm280/FashionAI/README.md

 ## 🚀 Project Highlights

 * 🔍 **Semantic Search**: Understands queries like “casual summer dresses for women” and retrieves the most contextually relevant items.
-* 🧠 **GPT-4 Integration**: Uses OpenAI's GPT-4 for contextual understanding and natural language generation.
+* 🧠 **GPT-4 Integration**: This module uses OpenAI's GPT-4 for contextual understanding and natural language generation.
 * 📦 **Vector Search**: Employs FAISS or Pinecone for efficient embedding-based retrieval of fashion items.
 * 👥 **Personalized Recommendations**: Suggests complementary items based on user intent and preferences.
 * ⚡ **Fast & Scalable**: Optimized with microservices, caching, and scalable vector search for handling high traffic.